Kn5k/adaptive-horizon-sniper-engine/README.md

 # Adaptive Horizon Sniper Engine (AHSE)

-Adaptive Horizon Sniper Engine (AHSE) is a quantitative machine learning research project investigating short-term cryptocurrency prediction under increasingly realistic validation conditions.
+Adaptive Horizon Sniper Engine (AHSE) is a quantitative machine learning research project investigating short-horizon cryptocurrency prediction under realistic validation conditions.

-Rather than presenting a single trading model, the project documents the evolution of five successive frameworks, each designed to address weaknesses identified in earlier versions.
-The research focuses on walk-forward validation, probability calibration, execution realism, cross-asset robustness, and regime-aware prediction.
+The project began as a simple experiment exploring whether machine learning could identify recurring directional patterns in cryptocurrency markets.
+Over five successive versions, the framework evolved from a basic predictive model into a regime-aware research system incorporating walk-forward validation, probability calibration, execution-cost modeling, cross-asset testing, and market-regime analysis.

-The complete research paper is included in this repository as:
+Rather than focusing exclusively on maximizing historical returns, the project emphasizes methodological rigor and seeks to address common weaknesses found in financial machine learning research, including overfitting, look-ahead bias, parameter sensitivity, and unrealistic backtesting assumptions.

-**AHSE (cl).pdf**
+The complete research paper documenting the development of the framework is included in this repository as **AHSE (cl).pdf**.

 ---